 If your company decides to take out a small business loan, the lender will typically look at the financial qualifications of all owners holding more than 20% of the company.
 If you fall under this criteria, your credit will be considered, and you’ll likely be asked to personally guarantee the loan.
 In order to qualify for many business loans with lower interest rates, your credit score will also need to be above 620.

 Sometimes businesses will opt to shift ownership percentages so that the company can access funds at the best interest rates.
 But this isn’t always a wise way to go, cautions Anna Dodson, partner at Goodwin Procter LLP.

 Dodson also cofounded Goodwin’s Neighborhood Business Initiative in Boston, which provides pro bono business legal services to low-income entrepreneurs.
 Changing ownership percentages just for appearance’s sake for loan programs can get murky, especially when nothing else has changed in terms of your investment stake or the amount of work and capital (or other property) you’re contributing to the company, explains Dodson.

 “If there is a big gap between how you actually do things within your business and what your organizational papers say, this could be a problem,” says Dodson.

-Instead, if you need a loan, another option could be to seek out a lender that will qualify you with your current ownership percentages.
+Instead, you should consider seeking out a lender that will qualify you with your current ownership percentages.
 This may mean higher interest rates, and although this isn’t ideal, it could help you build better credit in the long-run.
-As your credit improves, you could pay off the higher interest loan and eventually move into a better type of loan program without changing your ownership stake, according Andrea Ierace, manager of lending at Accion East in Cambridge, Massachusetts.
+As your credit improves, you could pay off the higher-interest loan and eventually move into a better type of loan program without changing your ownership stake, according to Andrea Ierace, manager of lending at Accion East in Cambridge, Massachusetts.
 “At the end of the day, we don’t want to put anyone in debt,” says Ierace.